clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/ister.rst

 .. _ister:

-ister
-#####
+ister.py
+########

 The `ister.py tool`_ is a template based installer used by |CL-ATTR| to produce images for each release.
-The same ister tool is available for use to create custom images based on upstream |CL|.
+The same ister tool is available for use in |CL| to create custom images based on an upstream image.

 Description
 ***********

 |CL| is a rolling release and produces on average 10 releases per week using the
 ister tool.
-With each release, we produce multiple `different image types`_ for different environments and use cases such as installers, Hyper-V, KVM, or VMWare.
+With each release we produce multiple `image types for different environments`_  and use cases such as installers, Hyper-V, KVM, or VMWare.

-For each image, we also publish the corresponding JSON configuration file used by ister to generate the image.
-These JSON configuration files describe image type, partitions, version, and which bundles will be preinstalled by default with the image.
+Each image has a JSON configuration file used by ister to generate the image.
+These JSON configuration files describe the image type, partitions, version, and which bundles will be preinstalled by default with the image.
+For each image type we produce, the corresponding JSON configuration file for the image is also published.

-The :ref:`mixer<mixer>` tool uses ister to build an image for your custom mix.
+The :ref:`mixer<mixer>` tool also uses ister to build images for your custom mix.
 Like upstream images, a JSON configuration file is defined for the image, which ister uses to generate the image.
+Refer to the :ref:`mixer<mixer>` guide for instruction on using ister to build an image for a custom mix.

+Example: Recreate an upstream image
+***********************************

-Configuration files for upstream images may be used to recreate an image, for example when you want to:
+The published configuration files for upstream images may be used to recreate an image, for example when you want to:

 * Use an older version of |CL| and the image is no longer available (only after March 2017).